On this page

 G1 -->|"Neither"| G4["delegate to parse_int"]

-This is the Command Dispatch pattern.
-The dictionary is the routing logic.
-Adding a new type means adding one key-value pair and one new function.
+Adding a new type means adding one key-value pair to the dict and one new function.
 Nothing else changes.

 Chunk 1: The Entry Point and Dispatch Table